 It is a ring-fenced account and separate from the council’s main day-to-day spending budget (the General Fund).

-We are consulting separately on proposals for the General Fund budget, you can read about those proposals and respond to the General Fund budget consultation here.
+We are consulting separately on proposals for the General Fund budget, you can read about those proposals and respond to the General Fund budget consultation.

 The HRA is under considerable financial pressure.
-This is mainly because of:
+This is mainly because:

-- extra spending needed for repairs and maintenance
+- extra spending is needed for repairs and maintenance

 - more people are struggling to pay their rent which reduces the amount of money coming in